 This process is best performed by a lease administration partner that understands the lease structure and factors that go into the rental economics.

 Team Effort Required

-The proper capitalization of the lease for the financial statements will require the input of multiple parties, including the company’s management team and auditors.
+The proper capitalization of the lease for the financial statements will require the input of multiple parties, including the company’s management team, accountants and auditors.
 Working with the lease administrator, the management team will provide information not available in the lease, such as the desired discount rate and costs that may have been incurred during the original lease negotiation.

 With the amount of information required to capitalize the leases for financials statements, the days of running Excel models are coming to an end for companies with several sites to manage.
 There are many software solutions being marketed to help manage leases and calculate the capitalized value for the financial statements and it is critical that companies pick the right platform that can deliver results in the end.